 - Unexplained changes in weight

-Specifically Is Anxiety a Mood Disorder?
+Is Anxiety a Mood Disorder?

-It’s not uncommon for people who suffer from anxiety disorders have other mental issues.
+It’s not uncommon for people who suffer from anxiety disorders to have other mental issues.
 Doctors refer to these cases as co-occurring disorders.
 Depression is the most common co-occurring disorder.

 Is Anxiety A Mood Disorder?
 Seek Help Today

 When you have a mental disorder, it’s important to seek treatment sooner rather than later.
 Once the brain develops one condition, it’s prone to develop more.
 At Rose Hill Center, we aid the recovery of mental disorders and substance abuse.
-Some of the services that we have include:
+Some of the services that we offer include:

 - Residential rehabilitation services

-- Co-occurring rehab
+- Co-occurring treatment